 Procedures for Storage and Transport:

 The Skid Steer Loader SWMS should also include procedures for the storage and transport of the equipment.
-This will help to ensure that the equipment is stored and transported safely, minimizing the risk of damage or accidents.
+This will help to ensure that the equipment is stored and transported safely, minimising the risk of damage or accidents.

 The procedures for storage should include: